 Read on to find out everything you need to know about your Dublin to Cork drive!

 Planning a Dublin to Cork Road Trip

 Driving from Dublin to Cork, or Cork to Dublin is generally quite straightforward; the main roads are of good quality and signposting is frequent and clear.
 If you’re using a tool like Google Maps or Waze to navigate, you should have no issues.

 Some of the smaller country roads, off the main routes and motorways, can be somewhat narrow and windy but are generally safe when a sensible amount of caution is exercised.

 Depending on where you’re coming from, driving on the left of the road might be unfamiliar to you, but it’s important to be mindful of this at all times, particularly when approaching roundabouts and intersections.

-Of course, you’re going to need to have a car before going on the Dublin to Cork drive and if you’re looking for the best prices on car hire, then we recommend using RentalCars.com.
-This platform aggregates all of the lowest prices across all available car hire companies to ensure you don’t pay more than you need to.
+Of course, you’re going to need to have a car before going on the Dublin to Cork drive and if you’re looking for great prices on car hire, then we recommend using RentalCars.com.
+This platform aggregates all of the many of the available car hire companies to ensure you get a great deal on car hire.

 How Far is Dublin to Cork?

 While there are an abundance of worthwhile stops on the drive from Dublin to Cork, most of them will not be found along the fastest and most popular motorway route, the M8.

 The distance on the drive from Dublin to Cork along the M8 route is 259 kilometres and takes roughly 3 hours.
 But while you may cut out an hour or two of drive-time compared to taking any of the more scenic routes, you bypass completely the chance to drive through the cities, towns and villages of the Leinster and Munster, along with the all charm and history they have to offer.